Putting Leonard Fournette’s rookie year in perspective

 So where does the perception that Fournette had a great rookie year come from?
 Part of it is that Fournette had a 90-yard run and a 75-yard run, people saw those highlights and that’s what shaped their opinions of him.
 But if you take out those two runs, his average drops all the way from 3.9 yards per carry to 3.3 yards per carry.
 (By way of comparison, if you take out Le'Veon Bell‘s top two runs last year, his average drops only from 4.0 to 3.9 yards.)

 Fournette’s average of 3.88 yards per carry was two-tenths of a yard below the overall league-wide average of 4.08 yards per carry.
 Is that because the Jaguars called on him to pick up first downs in a lot of short-yardage situations?
 Nope.
 He gained first downs on just 17 percent of his carries.
-The NFL average was 21 percent of all rushing attempts producing first downs.
+That was the lowest first down percentage of any of the 19 running backs who gained at least 800 yards last year; the NFL average was 21 percent of all rushing attempts producing first downs.

 The point of this isn’t to rip Fournette.
 It’s not that he’s a bad player, just that his value to the Jaguars was overstated.
 He’s certainly not evidence that spending a high draft pick on a running back is the way to turn around a franchise.